ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 They say a picture is worth 1000 words, so by default Greenwood will look for an _assets/_ folder in your workspace and automtically copy / bundle whatever it sees there.

 #### Example
-So to use an image in a markdown file, you would reference it as so using standard markdown syntax:
+To use an image in a markdown file, you would reference it as so using standard markdown syntax:

 ```render md
 # This is my page